AmitVaranasi/openshift-aug-2022/Day4/README.md

 my-pod   1/1     Running   0          8s
 </pre>

 As you can notice, the status is Running.
-The scheduler looks for nodes that has diskType=ssd label, if it finds then the pod will be deployed there, otherwise Scheduler will deploy as usual ignoring the preferrence.
+The scheduler looks for nodes that has diskType=ssd label, if it finds a node that matches the criteria then the pod will be deployed there, otherwise Scheduler will deploy on some nodes ignoring the preferrence.